Walkerville Residents Association

 On Saturday 16 November 2024 a fire broke out in the Buckingham Arms hotel complex.
 The site had been vacant for some two years and had been heavily vandalised.

-Three development applications to redevelop the site are still active and all retain the local heritage listed components of the building.
+The development applications to redevelop the site all retain the local heritage listed components of the building.

 There have been a couple of radio reports and interviews with the Mayor of the Town of Walkerville since the fire - click on the following links to hear these: